-When working in Black and White always look for the detailed unusual image, this old cart in a stable was very pleasing to the eye.
+Picture Gallery 3.2 – When working in Black and White always look for the detailed unusual image.
+This old cart in a stable was very pleasing to the eye.

 The next set of images were taken at Spurn Head which is located at the entrance to the Humber Estury.
-The area was heavily fortified during World War Two and there are extensive remains to be seen along the coastline, huge Bunkers and Pill boxes, along with the tipped over mount of a naval gun.
+The area was heavily fortified during World War Two and there are extensive remains to be seen along the coastline.
+Huge Bunkers and Pill boxes lay scattered around, along with the tipped over mount of a naval gun.

-An image of the collapsed naval gun mounting at Spurn Head, this complex was in use until the 1950’s.
+Spurn Head Image 1 – This is a collapsed naval gun mounting at Spurn Head.
+This complex was in use until the 1950’s.
 The gun here was a 4.7″ which had replaced a 9.2″ which was installed in 1916.

-The timbering out to sea are remains of the World War Two defences.
+Spurn Head Image 5 – The timbering out to sea are some of remains of the World War Two defences.